chirpy2605/voron/V0/Rapid_Burner/README.md

 ![cowl_back](images/hotendmount.png)

-Mount the extruder mount to the hotend mount:
+Attach the extruder to the extruder specific mount into the hotend mount:

 ![cowl_back](images/extrudermount.png)